tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Let's say you want to take an intersection of two DataFrames that you have combined.
 Would you use the inner join operation or outer join operation?

   **Answer:** Inner join.
-Inner join will return a DataFrame with only matching rows.
+An inner join will return a DataFrame with only matching rows.

 * Which join will produce more rows: inner join or outer join?

   **Answer:** Outer join.
 Inner joins represent only a section of all of the data.

-Open the solution and perform a dry-walktrough review by covering the following points:
+Open the solution and perform a dry-walkthrough review by covering the following points:

 * The `concat` function can be used to combine or link more than one DataFrame.